 What Happened

-What started as an exploratory engagement in 2025 quickly became a partnership we are keen to continue supporting, and in 2026, that collaboration is going from strength to strength.
+What began as an exploratory engagement in 2025 is now a partnership we plan to keep supporting, and in 2026 the collaboration is expanding.

-Following our success with the Smart Data Challenge Prize with our Nigel proposition, we were keen to explore and develop new functionality for potential use cases.
+Following our work on the Smart Data Challenge Prize with our Nigel proposition, we wanted to explore new functionality for practical use cases.

-It’s a brilliant opportunity to take established solutions and look at them through a fresh lens, combining academic insight with practical business challenges.
+It is a useful way to take established solutions and review them through a different lens, combining academic insight with real delivery questions.

-One of the most valuable aspects of this partnership is the way it bridges theory and practice.
+One of the most valuable aspects of this partnership is the way it connects classroom theory with practical delivery.

-For students, this module offers them an opportunity for hands-on experience in tackling genuine commercial challenges.
+For students, the module offers hands-on experience on genuine commercial challenges, not simulated case studies.

-For us, it provides access to emerging talent, innovative thinking, and an opportunity to have our own assumptions about how something should be built challenged.
+For Beyond Encryption, it brings emerging talent, new perspectives, and a chance to have our assumptions about how something should be built tested in the open.

 What We're Seeing So Far